 How Soon Could We See DUI Checkpoints for Pot in Rhode Island?

 The laws in Rhode Island have changed.
 Marijuana itself has been decriminalized, and medical marijuana is legal.
 Having an ounce or less of marijuana can result in similar repercussions to a parking ticket, but driving under the influence of it can still have complicated punishments that impact your life.
 Due to the softening of marijuana laws in Rhode Island, there’s a potential for DUI checkpoints for pot using the Drager 5000 to start in the future.
 Many law enforcement departments are finding ways to purchase expensive equipment like the Drager 5000 through grants and other programs.

 Why Get a Lawyer?

 The Drager 5000 is new technology that can give incorrect results.
 These tests compare to other testing methods, such as blood tests, for these findings.
 It can pay to have a legal representative on hand to help you through any outcomes from DUI checkpoints for pot.
 In this type of situation, you may not know what to expect or how to move forward with protecting your rights when it comes to the administration of these DUI checkpoints for pot.

-Have you or a loved one been involved in a DUI checkpoint, and need legal advice on how to best move forward from what happened?
-Contact the law office of Susan T. Perkins today to discuss your particular DUI situation.
+Have you or a loved one been involved in a DUI, and need legal advice on how to best move forward from what happened?
+Call the Rhode Island DUI Defense Law Office of Susan T. Perkins today to discuss your particular DUI situation.
 The outcome of your case can have far-reaching results into your future.
 Even refusing to take the test in Rhode Island can pose the potential for problems.
 You could lose your license, have to do community service and pay a fine.
 This outcome is due to Rhode Island having an implied consent law.
 A lawyer familiar with DUI laws in Rhode Island can help to make a difference in the outcome you can expect with your case.